 Switzerland: How buying real-estate can kill you financially and reasons to go for stocks instead

 tl;dr Houses are bad investments due to foreign millionaires inflating real-estate for the rest of us.
-Stocks are better: There is zero tax on capital gain and an interesting estate tax treaty with the US, so one can buy cheap ETFs.
+Stocks are better: In Switzerland, there is no tax on capital gain and an interesting estate tax treaty with the US, so one can profit from low-fee ETFs.

-I run a technical recruitment agency based in Zurich.
-I will help you skip boring calls with non-technical recruiters, assess you reasonably and match you with cool tech jobs in Zurich (and also Munich and New York)!
-Please reach out to me at firstname.lastname@example.org.
+A bit about myself: I run a technical recruitment agency and a job-board (jobs.coderfit.com), based in Zurich and I will help you skip boring calls with non-technical recruiters, assess you reasonably and match you with cool tech!
+Please reach out to me at email@example.com.

-Almost three years passed since I wrote “8 reasons why I moved to Switzerland to work in tech” and I want to update on some things that are on my mind right now.
-In 2014, I just moved to Zurich and started my first job after college.
-Now, I worked here for three years as a software engineer, quit that job to start my own tech recruiting agency.
+Almost four years passed since I wrote “8 reasons why I moved to Switzerland to work in tech” and I want to update on some things that are on my mind right now.
+In 2014, I moved to Zurich with 1000 EUR in my pocket to start my first job after college.
+I worked for three years as a software engineer, quit that job to run my own tech recruiting agency since mid 2017 full-time.

-This post is supposed to give an update on how life in Switzerland developed for me in the last three years and what I can recommend anyone to do who moves here or lived here for some time.
+This post is supposed to give an update on how life in Switzerland developed for me in the last four years and what I can recommend anyone to do who moves here or lives here for some time.

 If one is willing to work in a normal job and have a modest lifestyle, one can become half a millionaire within a short time.
 Check out this five min video where I talk about how reducing spending has a bigger impact on your financials than making more money:

 After living frugally for some time the question arises how to keep and grow wealth.
 The two main investments most people can do are real estate and stocks.
-It turns out Switzerland clearly deters people from buying real estate and incentivises to put money in other financial instruments.
-First, let’s talk about how the Swiss punish you if you own a house here.
+It turns out Switzerland clearly deters people from buying real estate and incentivises to put money on the stock market.
+In the remainder of this article, I will first explain how the Swiss system punishes you if you own a house and then talk about how it rewards you for owning stocks:

 The reasons for this high price-to-rent numbers are manyfold.
-One reason is that pension-funds are pouring money into real-estate due to low (well, negative) interest rates, another one is that foreign multimillionaires buy real estate in Switzerland for fun.
-Even when the ROI is zero or negative, they just want to diversify their portfolio by backing it with Swiss houses.
+One reason is that pension-funds are pouring money into real-estate due to low (well, negative) interest rates, another reason is that foreign multimillionaires buy real estate in Switzerland to benefit from Swiss stability.
+They do this although the return on investment is zero or negative.

-If you have 100k EUR in savings, the Swiss authorities will consider on a case-by-case basis if and how long you can stay here; if you have several millions you will get a permanent residency quickly.
+If you have 100k EUR in savings, the Swiss authorities will consider on a case-by-case basis if you can immigrate and how long you can stay here.
+If you have several millions you will get a permanent residency.
 This isn’t true for most other countries.
-That is one of the reasons why wealthy people move here.
+That is why wealthy people move here (and buy real-estate).

-Everyone who comes to Zurich complains about its high rents.
-Adjusted for income and house-prices, rents are actually low due to rent-control.
+Many who come to Zurich complain about its high rents.
+Adjusted for income and house-prices, rents are actually very low due to rent-control.
 They stay more or less stable.
 Rent sometimes even go down, if the nation-wide “reference interest” decreases.
 This happened 1.
-June 2017 for the last time — I pay 50 CHF less rent since then.
-I advise everyone in Zurich to become member of mieterverband.ch.
-For 100 CHF a year you get important news on tenancy regulations, free legal advise on lease agreements and legal costs insurance.
+June 2017 for the last time — I pay 50 CHF for my rent since then.
+(I advise everyone in Zurich to become member of mieterverband.ch.
+For 100 CHF a year you get important news on tenancy regulations, free legal advise on lease agreements and legal costs insurance.)

 How buying real-estate on the countryside can kill you financially